Private music teacher

 You'll need to have:

-• the ability to motivate and encourage your pupils
+- the ability to build and develop positive relationships and to motivate and encourage your pupils

 Work experience